jos-cab/Pomodoro/README.md

 Feel free to suggest any changes or improvements by opening an issue or pull request.

+## ⚠️ Development Notes

+### NPM Warnings

+During `npm install`, you may see deprecation warnings for packages like `rimraf`, `glob`, and `inflight`.
+These warnings come from deep dependencies of `electron-builder` and similar tools, not from our direct dependencies.

+**These warnings are safe to ignore** as they:

+-   Don't affect the functionality of the application
+-   Come from transitive dependencies we don't control directly
+-   Will be resolved when the maintainers of those packages update their dependencies

+All our direct dependencies are up-to-date and use modern, non-deprecated packages.

 ## 📄 License

 This project is licensed under the ISC License.